CNES/Pandora2D/docs/source/exploring_the_field/matching_cost.rst

 .. note::
    The expectations can be computed in different ways.
-   Two optimization are proposed to speed up computation of the mean and the variance.
+   Two optimizations are proposed to speed up computation of the mean and the variance.

 Mutual Information